ArtemProvornyy/difference-generator/README.md

 [![asciicast](https://asciinema.org/a/379839.svg)](https://asciinema.org/a/379839)

 ## Generate difference of two files
-You can compare three file types: json, yaml, ini.
+You can compare two file types: json and yaml.

 ```
 $ gendiff <filepath1> <filepath2>